Michael Massey Preview, Player Props: Royals vs. White Sox

 Michael Massey At The Plate

-- Massey has picked up an RBI in 26.6% of his games this season, with more than one RBI in 10.1% of his games.
+- Massey has picked up an RBI in 27.3% of his games this year, with more than one RBI in 10.0% of his games.
 He has also driven in three or more runs in two contests.

-- He has scored in 28 of 109 games this year, and more than once 3 times.
+- He has scored a run in 29 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.